Home / Genres & Instruments / Lo-fi Music

 1. "I would want to listen to it as a medicine" — lo-fi music and state anxiety: a mixed-methods pilot study (incl. parasympathetic HRV findings).
 Journal of Youth Studies (Taylor & Francis). tandfonline.com

-2. The science behind lo-fi beats (genre elements; slow tempo, looped predictability, ambience as a buffer; concentration).
-The Oxford Scientist. oxsci.org
+2. The science behind lo-fi beats (student science magazine) (genre elements; slow tempo, looped predictability, ambience as a buffer; concentration).
+The Oxford Scientist. (student science magazine, not peer-reviewed) oxsci.org

-3. Beats to Relax/Study To: Contradiction and Paradox in Lo-Fi Hip Hop (noting the lack of strong scientific evidence behind productivity claims). via ResearchGate. researchgate.net
+3. Beats to Relax/Study To: Contradiction and Paradox in Lo-Fi Hip Hop (noting the lack of strong scientific evidence behind productivity claims). via ResearchGate. (author-deposited copy on a repository; humanities analysis, not clinical evidence) researchgate.net

 About this guide